nycu-caslab/OSC-RISCV-Web/_sources/labs/lab3.rst

 =====================================================

 Basically, when you dynamically assign or free a page on VF2, your buddy system’s response time should be as quick as possible.
-In the basic part, we only care about correctness, but in this section, you must optimize your data structures so that locating any page frame node takes O(1) time and allocation/free still takes O(log n).
+In the basic part, your allocator can focus on one of the parsed memory segments from Lab 2’s `mem_regions[]` array and does not need to handle reserved regions.
+Simply pick a single `mem_regions[i]` (e.g., the first entry) and manage that contiguous block of RAM only.

 .. admonition:: Todo